 A technical audit lasts between one and two weeks.
 We start with generic tests and evolve towards more and more precise scenarios.
 Within a limited timeframe, we identify as many vulnerabilities as possible to give the client a concrete idea of the security level of the audited perimeter.
 At the end of this technical phase, we move on to the writing of the audit report, which is the deliverable that presents our results to the client.
-It also contains information on how an attacker could take advantage of the identified vulnerabilities, as well as advice on how to protect his company.
+It also contains information on how an attacker could take advantage of the identified vulnerabilities, as well as advices on how to protect his company.

 Are you always able to find vulnerabilities?

 It happens that we find nothing, but this is rare because it requires a very high level of maturity on cybersecurity issues.

 Telling a client that you have successfully found gaps in the audited perimeter can be tricky.
 How do you manage this part of the work?

 Customers are actually satisfied when we find vulnerabilities.
 The audit report allows them to improve the security of their products and information systems.

 Team spirit is fundamental.
 We are rarely alone during a technical audit and most of the time, we work in pairs.
 The pentest is not an area in which everyone remains isolated.
 We are constantly exchanging within our team.